 The program features fully online, asynchronous courses, enabling students to complete classwork on their own schedule.
 Degree candidates complete 11 courses total, exploring topics such as legal issues in kinesiology, advanced exercise physiology, and psychology of athletic coaching.
 Applicants to the program should hold an undergraduate degree related to coaching or kinesiology, and while SAU does not require coaching experience, it may factor into admissions decisions.

 Southern Arkansas University is regionally accredited by the Higher Learning Commission (HLC).

 A health sciences college based in Portland, Oregon, UWS offers an online master of science in exercise and sport science with concentration options in health and wellness promotion or nutrition.
 The health and wellness track emphasizes general exercise science knowledge along with specialized topics in health programming.
 Specialization courses in this track include applied health behavioral theory, epidemiology in health and wellness, and health across the lifespan.

 Along with the core curriculum and specialization courses, candidates complete a research project worth 4–6 credits.
 The nutrition track also features an exercise science core along with topics in nutrition related to health promotion.
 Specialization courses include nutritional biochemistry, psychology of eating and wellness, and sport and exercise nutrition.
 Candidates in the nutrition track can complete additional electives, a research project, or an internship that occurs in a professional nutrition setting.

-UWS is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+University of Western States is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 26. Houston Baptist University